How GPS Tracking Can Help Contractors Save Money and Boost Efficiency on the Job Site

 2. Preventing Theft and Unauthorized Use

 Construction sites are prime targets for theft, especially after hours.
 GPS tracking devices can monitor equipment usage and movement 24/7.
 Alerts can be set up to notify contractors if equipment is moved outside designated areas or used at unauthorized times.
 This proactive approach deters theft and unauthorized usage, protecting valuable assets.
+Modern GPS systems like Hapn's telematics platform provide geofencing, starter interrupt, and remote monitoring capabilities.

 Money Saved: Avoiding equipment replacement costs and potential project downtime.